Skip to main content

 info

 The @signature-params field is always required and explicitly lists the inputs that were used to create the signature.
-Read more about how to contruct it here.
+Read more about how to construct it here.

 Examples

-Once the request signature base is contructed it should look like this:
+Once the request signature base is constructed it should look like this:

 "@method": POST